googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 - The distance between marks is usually tight and should be consistent with the font.
 The stacked diacritic should be seen as a unit with the base letter.
 Smaller shapes than the stand-alone marks can be used to ensure visual balance, especially in capital letters.
 It is crucial to make sure that these marks are not too high or heavy.
 - Again, including the correct anchors with consistent names will ensure the `mkmk` feature in the `GPOS` table.
-- Automatic aligment enabled would also be recommended here to avoid placing stacked diacritics manually in the accented glyphs.
+- Automatic alignment enabled would also be recommended here to avoid placing stacked diacritics manually in the accented glyphs.

 ### Soft dotted glyphs